meithnav/Clustering-Countries-Basis-of-Developement/README.md

 ## CONCLUSION
-I have successfully classified all the countries into 'Need Help' , 'Might Need Help' and 'Donot Need Help'.
+I have successfully classified all the countries into 'Needs Help' , 'Might Need Help' and 'Do Not Need Help'.
 1. Most of the American and European Countries may not need help.
-2. Most of the African countries and Middle Eastern countries like Iraq, Yemen , Afghanisthan , Pakisthan requires help.
+2. Most of the African countries and Middle Eastern countries like Iraq, Yemen , or countries like Afghanisthan , Pakisthan require help.
 3. Most of the remaining Asian Countries Might require help, lying in between the two classes.

-Thus, this completes my analysis with a KMeans Model of K=3 having distortion score(700.33) for classifying our Country.csv dataset.
+Thus, this completes our analysis with a KMeans Model of K=3 having distortion (15.22) for classifying our Country.csv dataset.

-## IMPROVEMENTS :
-Here I haven't considered other Unsupervised Models like Mean Shift and DBSCAN.
-Also only have been considered PCA for Dimensional Reduction could have improved by Kernel PCA or MDS.
-Also, for data transformation haven't tried other methods like boxcox for normalizing the skewed features.